AbdullahAljammal/Abdullah-sport-shop/README.md

   - **Cart Functionality**: Users can add items to their cart, view item details, and adjust quantities.
   - **Checkout Process**: Secure checkout with form fields for user information and payment details.

-- **Third-Party Design**:
-  - The website incorporates a third-party design layout, ensuring a unique and innovative shopping interface.
-  - Clean typography and easy-to-navigate elements make shopping efficient.

 ## Technologies Used